Heinkel He 162 Volksjäger

-A series of fatal accidents during testing required a series of refinements that delayed the program, but the aircraft eventually emerged in January 1945 as an excellent light fighter.
-Although production lines were set up and deliveries began, the state of Germany by that time made the effort pointless.
-Of just less than 1,000 examples on the assembly lines, only about 120 were delivered to the airfields and most of those never flew, usually due to shortages of parts, fuel, and pilots.
+A series of fatal accidents during testing required a series of refinements that delayed the program.
+Although production lines were set up and deliveries began in early 1945, the impending defeat of Germany by that time made the effort pointless.
+Of nearly 1,000 aircraft on the assembly lines, only about 120 were delivered to the airfields and most of those never flew, usually due to shortages of parts, fuel, and pilots.
 Small numbers were used in development squadrons and these ultimately saw combat in a few cases during April 1945, yet the He 162 also proved to be quite dangerous to its own pilots as its tiny fuel load led to a number of aircraft crashing off field, while additional losses were attributed to structural failure.

-Production was still ongoing when the conflict ended in May 1945.
+Production was still running when the war ended in May 1945.
 Numerous aircraft were captured by the Allied forces along with ample supplies of parts from the production lines.
-Eric Brown flew one just after the war and considered it a first-rate aircraft with few vices.
+Eric Brown flew one just after the war and considered it a first-rate aircraft, albeit not suited for novice pilots.
 Several He 162s have been preserved in museum collections around the world.